SychoAN/SodaScript/README.md

 We have added a Fix For this in Fixs Menu.

+### AMD Tweaks
+We Have removed AMD tweaks from the script until fixing it...

 ***We intend to resolve known issues as soon as possible.***

 ## SUPPORT